 Sometimes a little push is needed to get rid of the old junk that collects dust in the home.
 Or maybe just a little incentive, like a free place to drive up, dump the trash and not think twice.

-The City of Hazelwood offered this opportunity to its residents earlier in the month on June 4, and residents jumped at the opportunity.
+The offered this, and residents jumped at the opportunity.

 "We’re still trying to get some numbers from a couple of the participating vendors for Saturday’s “Recycle Day,”' said Hazelwood communications coordinator Tim Davidson.
 "But preliminary results indicate that we serviced 616 cars and collected 79.5 tons of recyclable items."

 Davidson also said about 10 tons of items dropped off were appliances, lawn equipment and bulky items.

 "Thirty (30) tons were TVs, video monitors and miscellaneous electronics," Davidson said.
 "Plus, 3.5 tons were collected by American Kidney Services, (and) we’re still waiting on totals from The Home Depot and Shred-it."

 All-in-all, the second annual Hazelwood Recycle Day was a success by any means simply because it was an avenue for getting unwanted items out of Hazelwood and to locations that can recycle them to either re-sell the entire object or portions of the object.